thycotic/privman-docs/install/antivirus-exclusions.md

 ## Exclusions for Managed Endpoints

-Exclude the following antivirus programs for managed endpoints.
+Exclude the following for managed endpoints.

 ### Request Run As Administrator Registry Key